jnozzi/cocoadev.com/markdown/HowToNestDocumentsInsideOtherDocuments.md

 ----

 Great info.
 Thanks.
-As of now I'm still struggling to get the UI to do what I want it to do, (can General/NSSplitView be any more useless?) but I'm making great headway.
+As of now I'm still struggling to get the UI to do what I want it to do, (can NSSplitView be any more useless?) but I'm making great headway.
 I'm really excited about this app.

 Thanks for all the help & insight!